The Planning Process

 How to make comments on an application

-Comments can be made to the Development Control Team or online using the Planning Explorer.
+Comments can be made to the Development Control Team or online using the Online planning applications system.

 Please note that this is a public website and your comments will be seen by everyone, along with your name and address (signatures and email addresses will be removed).
 Make sure that your comments are relevant and not defamatory or offensive, because you remain personally and legally responsible for them.
 We reserve the right to remove from this website the entirety of any comment which contains any words which are or may be defamatory or offensive.
 Anonymous comments may not be taken into consideration.